advance100/doc_webpack/internal-webpack-plugins.md

 ### `optimize/FlagIncludedChunksPlugin`

 Adds chunk ids of chunks which are included in the chunk.
-This eliminates unnessary chunk loads.
+This eliminates unnecessary chunk loads.

 ### `optimize/UglifyJsPlugin(options)`